 Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.
-Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.
+Both the governmental funds balance sheet and the governmental funds statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.

 The City of Greenwood adopts an annual budget for all of its funds.
-Budgetary comparison statements have been provided for the General Fund to demonstrate compliance with this budget.
+Budgetary comparison statements have been provided for the General Fund and the Milwaukee Tool Expansion - CDBG to demonstrate compliance with their budgets.

-The basic governmental fund financial statements can be found on pages 17-23 of this report.
+The basic governmental funds financial statements can be found in the financial statements section of this report.